The Manipal Handbook

 Embarking on a four-year-long chapter of your life may appear extremely daunting, particularly as a college freshman destined to be far away from home.
 If you’ve cleared the MET and are ready to head to MIT, you should know that the academics aside, MIT and the town of Manipal have a lot in store for you, and finding out more about that will show you why Manipal is going to begin to feel a lot like a second home.

 You will first have to go through the counselling to get into the college and to help with that, we have an article on the counselling and admission procedure, including available scholarships and the procedure to apply for them.
 One of the challenges will be to mentally prepare yourself to live away from the comforts of home, and help you with this we have a compiled a list of frequently asked questions.
 Home-cooked food will surely be missed, but the journey of surviving four years in a hostel leaves you with a bundle of memories to cherish and invaluable friendships to toast over.
 Bulky bags are going to be a problem for the airlines as well as you.
-Pack as light as you can, because one of the many reasons that Manipal feels like home is because almost everything is available here.
+Pack your suitcase as light as you can, because one of the many reasons that Manipal feels like home is because almost everything is available here.
 And though Manipal has a lot more to offer than just academics, here’s what your first year studying engineering will look like.
 At the end of your four years here, you would likely be looking to land a good job.
 Our placements article will help you get a clear idea of what you can expect.